FerJEP/RockPaperScissors/README.md

 # Rock Paper Scissors game

 This game was made by Fernando Esparragoza (FerJEP) in basic JavaScript.
-It's meant to be a project for my own portfolio as Frontend Developer.
+It's meant to be a project for my own portfolio as a Frontend Developer.

 ## Email